 When Should You Call and Set Them Up?

 To be safe, it's best to contact the new provider at least two weeks before your actual move-in date.
-While many utilities companies can do a three to five day turnaround, some will need at least a week to ten days in order to get things set up.
+While many utility companies can do a three to five-day turnaround, some will need at least a week to ten days in order to get things set up.

 It all depends on when you move - during peak moving season, such as summer months, the wait-time for services will be longer.

 Similarly, some companies will require at least two weeks notice for disconnection, too.
 Before you call, make sure you have firm move-out and move-in dates.
 And remember when booking service connection and disconnection, it's important to ask what time the service will be completed.

 To be safe, book the service for the day before our arrival, just to make sure the lights and heat are working for our move-in.

 How Do You Apply for Service?